Basil Seeds Lemonade

 - 2 Lemon slices

-- Soak the basil seeds for 1 hour.
+- Being by soaking the basil seeds for 1 hour.

 - Add the mashed leaves in the glass, add honey, lemon slices & lemon juice

-- Pour water and give it a stir.
+- Pour chilled water and give it a stir.

 - Enjoy and beat the heat of the summer.

 - Prep Time: 5 mins